Vertical of the Month: e-Commerce

 In this edition of Vertical of the Month, we explore e-Commerce, discuss how well the industry has fared in 2020, and go over a few tips on improving the performance of your e-Commerce campaigns.

-Part of the constant growth of e-Commerce is due to the fact that this industry is driven by technology and consumer patterns.
-State-of-the-art devices, innovative materials, and new trends all influence consumer demand, and e-commerce allows people to acquire these popular goods in a safe and convenient way.
+Part of the constant growth of e-Commerce is because this industry is driven by technology and consumer patterns.
+State-of-the-art devices, innovative materials, and new trends all influence consumer demand, and e-commerce allow people to acquire these popular goods safely and conveniently.

 How Has e-Commerce Performed in 2020?

-Approximately 4 out of 5 people in the US have made a purchase through e-commerce websites, so there’s no denying the popularity of these platforms.
-That said, there are also 12 to 24 million e-commerce sites in the world, so competition in this industry is fierce to say the least.
+Approximately 4 out of 5 people in the US have purchased through e-commerce websites, so there’s no denying the popularity of these platforms.
+That said, there are also 12 to 24 million e-commerce sites in the world, so competition in this industry is fierce, to say the least.

 e-Commerce Trends to Look Out For

 It’s no secret that technology directly fuels e-commerce.
 From new server technology to faster computers and ultra-powerful mobile devices, all of these advancements have contributed to the rising popularity of online shopping.
 Not only this, but the development of new payment formats, dynamic software, and consumer preferences are also shaping the e-commerce landscape.

 Below, we’ll go over some of the most important e-commerce trends for 2020 and beyond.